Museum Studies

 Students in this applied team decreate and maintain objects used for exhibits, research projects, and education that support the Joseph Moore Museum.
 Students develop skills in project deteamwork, 3-D fabrication, degraphics, structures, woodworking, metalwork, scientific illustration and more.
 The team meets weekly, and members undergo training and certification on large equipment and hand tools.

-MUSE 239: Material Culture Studies
+MUSE 239: Care and Use of Material Culture

 Credits 4